dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 >
 > * **Cluster Admin**

-The port 9092 is not exposed by default from openshift so the first step is to be sure to have a route to it, One way to do it is the following:
+The port 9092 is not exposed by default from OpenShift, so the first step is to be sure to create a route for it.
+One way to do it is the following:

 ```bash